$0 Wedding Vendor Toolkit — Interview Questions, Comparison Sheets & Contract Checklist

 Email Templates for Every Stage of the Process

-Copy-and-paste templates for requesting an initial quote, following up after a meeting, asking for contract revisions, confirming final details before the wedding, and handling the difficult situation where you need to decline a vendor or exit a contract.
-These are not generic email starters — they include the specific questions and framing that get clear, useful responses from vendors.
+Asking a vendor for a "discount" signals you don't value their work.
+Asking for "customization within your budget" opens a conversation.
+These copy-and-paste templates give you the right framing for every stage — requesting quotes, following up after meetings, asking for contract revisions, confirming final details, and the difficult conversation where you need to decline a vendor or exit a contract.
+Not generic email starters — they include the specific phrasing that gets clear, useful responses without damaging the relationship.

 Emergency Vendor Backup Plan